Storrs Community Church

 Diaper changing must always take place in such a way that another nursery worker can easily see the child that is being changed, as well as the other children and workers in the room.

-If a child needs assistance in the bathroom a second adult (Safety monitor or teacher) is to be informed (preferably) before assisting the child.
+If a child needs assistance in the bathroom a second adult (Safety monitor or Small Group Leader) is to be informed (preferably) before assisting the child.